After clicking the button above you will be directed to the KnowYourZone Map.

 Depending on the strength of the hurricane officials will decide which zones will be evacuated.
 If the hurricane is not anticipated to cause flooding in all zones officials may decide to evacuate just one or two zones.
 Residents not within an evacuation zone should be prepared to evacuate if conditions change and should contact their local emergency management office with questions.

 Nineteen localities participate in the program including City of Annapolis, Baltimore City and Town of Ocean City.

 The tiered evacuation zones identify areas vulnerable to flooding with precision that was not available until 2017.
 The newest technology and data allows emergency managers to tell residents of coastal Maryland more clearly whether they need to evacuate or shelter at home during a storm or other emergency.

 The program consolidates hundreds of complex local evacuation areas into easy-to-understand zones.
 This makes it much easier to communicate with residents as a storm approaches.

 The zones help citizens avoid unnecessary evacuation travel, thereby reducing highway congestion, easing overcrowding at local storm shelters, and boosting public safety.

 If your address is not located in a designated zone, the good news is you are not expected to be evacuated due to any of the identified storm scenarios.

 However, that does not mean you will never have to heed instructions from your local emergency manager for major emergencies.
-You should still know how to protect your family from potential risks in the Commonwealth and listen closely to emergency communications during any severe weather event or emergency.
+You should still know how to protect your family from potential risks in the State of Maryland and listen closely to emergency communications during any severe weather event or emergency.
 Conditions can change quickly and emergency managers will provide you the best instructions to stay safe.